DiscontinuedUpdate: New Balance 890 v6

 Hence in theory, the 890 should vaguely sit between a 980 Fresh Foam and a 1500 V1, along with some speedster leaning, correct?
 This seems like a legit line of thought, unless we've tied ourselves in confused knots.
 New Balance's description of the 890 - 'built to withstand fast' is a nod to our thinking too.

 Updates to New Balance 890 v5

 - The New Balance 890 v5 only have very minimal changes.
 One of the minor update is in the upper.
 It comes with an improved upper that delivers breathability and comfort.
 It also has a new lacing system and improved tongue.

 - The updated version also features an improved cushioning.
 It has a softer forefoot and heel cushioning for a well-cushioned, responsive ride.

 Due to the minimal changes in the 5th version of the New Balance 890, the fit and sizing is still identical with its predecessor.
 It is still available in standard sizing.
 The midfoot and heel area offers a snug fit.
 The shoe is available in both medium and wide widths.

-The outsole of the New Balance 890 v5 uses a durable blown carbon rubber.
+The outsole of the New Balance 890 v5 uses a durable blown carbon rubber, which is also present in the NB 890 v6.
 It delivers enough amount of traction while running on the road without affecting the shoe’s cushioning and the responsiveness.